NCAS-CMS/cf-python/docs/beta/_sources/performance.rst.txt

   this size is set to 1% of the total physical memory and is found and set with the `cf.CHUNKSIZE` function.

-* In-memory sub-arrays may be written to tempoary files on disk when the amount of available physical memory falls below a specified amount.
+* In-memory sub-arrays may be written to temporary files on disk when the amount of available physical memory falls below a specified amount.
 By default this amount is 10% of the total physical memory and is found and set with the `cf.MINNCFCM` function.